-Yihong Peng: Brother Of ‘League Of Legends’ Player Yiliang ‘Doublelift’ Peng Accused Of Killing His Mother
+Yihong Peng: Brother Of ‘League Of Legends’ Player, Yiliang ‘Doublelift’ Peng, Accused Of Killing His Mother

 Yigong Peng was arrested on Saturday and charged with murder after he allegedly attacked his parents.
 The circumstances behind the attack were not yet clear.

 The Team Liquid AD player shared the news late on Sunday through a statement posted on Twitlonger.
-In the brief statement, Doublelift shared in brief the news and told followers that he would likely be taking a hiatus from social media.
+In the brief statement, Doublelift shared, in brief, the news and told followers that he would likely be taking a hiatus from social media.

 “This weekend I received some terrible news,” Doublelift said in a Twitlonger post Sunday.
 “My older brother attacked both of my parents with a knife.
 As a result of this attack, my mom passed away and my dad was seriously hurt and is now recovering in hospital.